Cemeteries of Allen County, Indiana by Township

 Mary Penrose Wayne Chapter NSDAR Cemetery Pages

-Has a Master Name Index and Search box on each of their pages to over 165,000 tombstone photos and transcriptions for over 219,000 people started in 2008, and finished in 2013 for their Allen County Indiana Cemetery Project.
+See their Master Name Index with Search box on each of their pages to over 165,000 tombstone photos and transcriptions for over 219,000 people started in 2008, and finished in 2013 for their Allen County Indiana Cemetery Project.

 The Mary Penrose Wayne Chapter NSDAR recorded most cemetery tombstones in 1932.
 For some older inactive and missing cemeteries those are the only known records.

 In the 1980's the Allen County Genealogical Society of Indiana ( ACGSI) updated and transcribed the visible tombstone names into township publications.
 Several family cemeteries and many tombstones visible in 1932 were no longer found in the 1980s.
 The DAR used this updated 1980's ACGSI list along with their 1932 tombstone readings to locate all current tombstones for photographing.

 Other Cemetery Sources